raudabaugh/va-gov-metrics/README.md

 The `MeanTimeToFirstCommitCalculator` calcuates the mean time it takes for someone onboarding to VA.gov to make their first commit, also known as the "Mean Time to First Commit" (MTTFC).

+This metric is collected by a scheduled [GitHub Action pipeline](./.github/workflows/mttfc.yml), and the results are committed to [mttfc-report.csv](./mttfc-report.csv).

 ### Methodology

 Each run of the calculator produces two calculations of the MTTFC.
 The reason for this is that there are currently two distinct sources of onboarder data: